Hypercubers/hypercubing.xyz/docs/software/magiccube4d.md

 ### Configuration

-To change the puzzle's cell colors, you will have to configure a facecolors.txt file in the same directory as the MC4D jar file.
+To change a puzzle's cell colors, you will have to add a facecolors.txt file to the same directory as the MC4D jar file and list colors within that file.
 See the [MC4D FAQ](https://superliminal.com/cube/faq.html#Q16) or the [Hypercubing Message Archive](https://archive.hypercubing.xyz/messages/0730.html) for more details.

 ## Alternative versions